- Are plastic bags recyclable on campus?

-No, pizza boxes contain grease that inhibits the recycling process.
-If a box is clean and free of food and grease, it may be put in the cardboard receptacle.
-Many times, the lid of a pizza box will be clean and can be recycled.
-If a box is clean and suitable for recycling, it is a good idea to remove the lid because employees will assume a closed box contains food particles.
+No, pizza boxes contain grease or food residue that prevents the cardboard from being recyclable.
+If a box is clean and free of food and grease, it may be put in any single-stream recycling bin or dumpster.
+Many times, the lid of a pizza box will be clean and can be recycled as long as it is removed from the contaminated section and placed into a recycling bin.

 No, staples and paper clips are fine.
 Things to watch out for are the black, plastic clips and rubber bands.